xamionex/SaS2Resalter/README.md

 # SaS2Resalter

-Loader for custom edits for Salt and Sacrifice
+Loader for custom edits for Salt and Sacrifice, to be used with Resalinator

 Made with https://github.com/xamionex/SaltAndSacrificeBepInExTemplate